apache/cordova-docs/doc/redirects.md

 If the URI is removed, mark it as deprecated in `latest/` like so:

     docs:
-        - {old: "latest/old/uri/for/page.html", new: "deprecated.html"}
+        - "latest/old/uri/for/page.html": "deprecated.html"

 If the URI is moved, point it to its new location in `latest/` like so:

     docs:
-        - {old: "latest/old/uri/for/page.html", new: "latest/its/new/uri.html"}
+        - "latest/old/uri/for/page.html": "latest/its/new/uri.html"

 These will handle the case where the "this content is outdated" link is clicked.
 The case where a user jumps to a specific version is not yet supported.